10 Best Herbal Syrups For Feverish Feeling

 Mentha piperita, commonly known as peppermint, is often used in herbal syrups to alleviate symptoms associated with a feverish feeling.

-Sambucus nigra, commonly known as elderberry, is often used in herbal syrups to alleviate symptoms associated with a feverish feeling.
+Thymus vulgaris, commonly known as thyme, is a popular herb used in herbal syrups to alleviate symptoms associated with a feverish feeling.

 5. Ginger (Zingiber officinale)